That's right. I said the second time is the harm in Paraguay, not charm. My quick return trip there was anything but charming.

-Then the morning came, when I found out my camera was stolen.
+Then the morning came when I found out my camera had been stolen.
 I think it was one of the guests, probably the one who left that day.
 Oh well.
 S*#t happens.

 But the most frustrating part was trying to leave the country.

 Because on this trip, I acquired a Visa before entering, I didn't pay much attention at customs.

 It turns out they pulled a trick I'm sure they've done on others: they didn't stamp my passport.

 As I left, the customs officials at the Asunción border said they would detain me for entering illegally.

 I pleaded with them to let me go that I would never do that, that I paid for a Visa, and I didn't realize the customs officials didn't stamp my passport, and then it became clear this was all part of the plan.

 One official asked me how much money I had on me.
 Thankfully, it was only 104 Argentine pesos and a few Guaraní, the Paraguayan currency, altogether $26 or so.

 They told me I could leave if I gave it to them, so I did.